CAFECA-IO/WorkGuidelines/technology/code-review.md

 # Code Review
-- feature summary
+- Feature summary
-- naming rule verification
+- Naming convention verification
-- coding style verification
+- Coding style verification
 - Any new libraries ?
 - Any new Class ?
 - Any new File ?